thegajan/werk/README.md

 # werk
 A Time Productivity App.
-Not complete, iphone app is soo fucked up, i got ebolaids* just by looking at it.
-Ebolaids = ebola + aids
+# Not complete, iPhone app is much better than web version.